A 2-Day Seminar Taught by Paul Allison, Ph.D.

 This course will cover the theory and practice of both maximum likelihood and multiple imputation.
 Maximum likelihood for linear models will be demonstrated with SAS, Stata, and Mplus.
 Mplus will also be used for maximum likelihood with logistic regression.
 Multiple imputation will be demonstrated with both SAS and Stata.

+This is a hands-on course with at least one hour each day devoted to carefully structured and supervised assignments.
 To optimally benefit, you are strongly encouraged to bring your own laptop with a recent version of SAS or Stata installed.
 However, no previous experience with either software is assumed.
-Power outlets will be provided at each seat.

 There is now a free version of SAS, called the SAS University Edition, that is available to anyone.
 It has everything needed to run the exercises in this course, and it will run on Windows, Mac or Linux computers.
 However, you do need a 64-bit machine with at least 1 GB of RAM.
 You also have to download and install virtualization software that is available free from third-party vendors.
 The SAS Studio interface runs in your browser, but you do not have to be connected to the Internet.
 The download and installation are a bit complicated, but well worth the time and effort.